Freezing Egg | Sperm | Embryo

 - Career and lifestyle choices, such as those with high-risk occupations.

 - Nonavailability at the time of ovulation during treatment

-- As a backup sample incase not able to provide ejaculate on day of IUI or IVF.
+- As a backup sample in case not able to provide ejaculate on the day of IUI or IVF.

 Special cryoprotectants are used, mixed well with the semen sample, aliquoted into vials or straws properly labeled and frozen.
 When required these samples are thawed, washed and tested for motility, viability prior to use in IUI or IVF.

 There are no risks or side effects to collecting semen samples naturally (through masturbation) if surgical extraction is required, there are small risks as with any surgery, such as minute bleeding or discomfort.

 Sperm freezing has been successfully used since 1953 to help individuals conceive healthy babies.
 The process is safe, standardized and continues to improve as technology advances.

 The primary concern with sperm freezing is that not all sperm survive the freezing and thawing process.
 However, as most semen ejaculations contain an appropriate number of sperm, the chances of having enough healthy sperm for fertility treatments is very high.
 Moreover, the advantage of frozen sperm sample over fresh is that unhealthy, defective, DNA fragmented spermatozoa become prone to cryodamage and are thus naturally eliminated, leaving healthy, fertile mature, spermatozoa to form the healthy embryo and thus offspring.
 The capability of the surviving sperm cells to fertilize an egg & form an embryo is not jeopardized during the freezing or thawing process.